 As an Amazon Associate I earn from qualifying purchases.

 Craving Mole Poblano?
-This easy shortcut recipe is packed with rich, bold flavors but takes way less time and effort than the traditional version!
+This easy, shortcut vegan mole sauce recipe is packed with rich, savory flavors but takes way less time and effort than the traditional version!

-Mole poblano is a traditional chile-based Mexican sauce originating from Puebla and loved for its rich, sweet, spicy, savory, complex flavor.
-This is thanks to a mix of over 20 ingredients – traditionally including a blend of dried chiles and spices, nuts, seeds, dried fruit, and a hint of chocolate – many requiring individual preparation before being added to the mole sauce.
+Mole poblano is a traditional chile-based Mexican sauce originating from Puebla.
+It’s loved for its rich, sweet, spicy, savory, complex flavor, thanks to a mix of over 20 ingredients.
+Traditionally, it includes a blend of dried chiles and spices, nuts, seeds, dried fruit, and a hint of chocolate, many requiring individual preparation before being added to the mole sauce.

 Classic Mole Poblano may be a labor of love, but with a list of ingredients longer than a holiday packing list and a process that can take a whole day to complete, it’s not exactly weeknight-friendly (or a good test of my patience).